john-sane/sync-drone/README.md

-# tracking-core
+# sync-drone

-Tracks the Drone and saves the position, orientation and LED color to an objectbox database instance
+Tracks the Drone and saves the position, orientation and LED color to an objectbox database instance.
+Color corresponds to the position of the drone in the room.

 run ```python3 main.py```